rusi/RRULE-to-EKRecurrenceRule/README.md

 RRULE-to-EKRecurrenceRule is the easiest way to transform a RRULE string representation (~~[RFC 2445](http://www.ietf.org/rfc/rfc2445.txt)~~ [RFC5545](http://tools.ietf.org/html/rfc5545)) into an [EKRecurrenceRule](http://developer.apple.com/library/ios/#documentation/EventKit/Reference/EKRecurrenceRuleClassRef/Reference/Reference.html). **'EKRecurrenceRule+RRULE'** is an Objective-C category which adds a new initializer to the EKRecurrenceRule class.
 EKRecurrenceRule is available in iOS 4.0 and later and needs the EventKit framework.

-In addition, "nextDate" API function is added to EKRecurrenceRule that returns the next date based on the specified recurrence rules.
+In addition, **'EKRecurrenceRule+NextDate'** adds "nextDate" API function that returns the next date based on the specified recurrence rules.

 ## Getting Started